-- reviewing our Manager's performance of its obligations under the Management Services Agreement; - reviewing the remuneration of our Manager and approving the remuneration paid to our Manager as reimbursement for the compensation paid by our Manager to our chief financial officer and the chief financial officer's staff; - determining the compensation of our independent directors; - · granting rights to indemnification and reimbursement of expenses to the Manager and any seconded individuals; and - making recommendations to the Board regarding equity-based and incentive compensation plans, policies and programs.
+- reviewing our Manager's performance of its obligations under the Management Services Agreement; - reviewing the remuneration of our Manager and approving the remuneration paid to our Manager as reimbursement for the compensation paid by our Manager to our chief financial officer and the chief financial officer's staff; - · determining the compensation of our independent directors; - granting rights to indemnification and reimbursement of expenses to the Manager and any seconded individuals; and - making recommendations to the Board regarding equity-based and incentive compensation plans, policies and programs.

 In early 2020, the compensation committee engaged Mercer (USA) Inc., to perform a review of the Company's non-management director compensation relative to the compensation paid to non-management directors by certain entities identified as being within the Company's peer group.
 Mercer (USA) Inc. provided a peer analysis but did not make specific compensation recommendations.
 In addition, consistent with prior years, the Company also conducted a survey of the director compensation practices of other companies that it considered reasonably comparable to the Company.
 The compensation committee targets cash and equity compensation for the Company's directors at the average of its peer group.
 The compensation committee also considered the time commitment, responsibilities and related burdens of Board service over the Company's history.
-Based upon this review, the compensation paid to the chairman of the Board be increased, effective as of January 1, 2020.
+Based upon this review, the compensation committee recommended to the full Board that the annual compensation paid to non-management directors and the annual compensation paid to the chairman of the Board be increased, effective as of January 1, 2020.
 For a discussion of the terms of such increases, see the section titled "DIRECTOR COMPENSATION."
 The full Board ratified the compensation committee's recommendation on February 12, 2020.
 The Company's Manager is responsible for establishing the form and amount of compensation paid to our chief financial officer and his staff by our Manager.
-The Company's compensation committee is responsible for approving the remuneration paid to our Manager as reimbursement for the compensation paid by our Manager, participates in the establishment of the form and amount of compensation paid to our chief financial officer and his staff by our Manager.
+The Company's our Manager to our chief financial officer and his staff by our Manager, participates in the establishment of the form and amount of compensation paid to our chief financial officer and his staff by our Manager.